 - But still, if you moan about it in your new company, the impression you will create about yourself will actually be of a whiner.
-And no-one likes a whiner.
-Instead of doing that, pick something that your previous boss was good at and talk about it.
+And no one likes a whiner.
+So instead of doing that, pick something that your previous boss was good at and talk about it.
 It will create a much better expression for your boss and co-workers.

 6. “Hey John, working hard or hardly working?”

-- There are a few things that you will experience on the first day of new job.
-But remember you need to know the line and make sure that you don’t cross it.
-While working you may see that your co-workers are mingling, gossiping and talking to each other for hours.
+- There are a few things that you will experience on the first day of your new job.
+But remember, you need to know the line and make sure that you don’t cross it.
+For example, while working, you may see that your co-workers mingle, gossip, and talk to each other for hours.
 Or maybe they’re having fun among themselves.
 But on the first day at your new job, you’re not invited.

 - Thus, a statement like this will work against you.
 People will think that you perceive yourself to be too smart.
 So stay away.
-Remember, your co-workers are working for the new company for some time and it’s your first day of your new job.
-They’ve served the company for some time and they’ve earned this freedom to mingle, not you.
+Remember, your co-workers are working for the new company for some time, and it’s the first day of your new job.
+They’ve served the company for some time, and they’ve earned this freedom to mingle, not you.

 You’re very much new in the company.
-Know your limits and don’t cross it especially on the first day at new job.
+Know your limits and don’t cross them, especially on the first day at your new job.

 7. “How do you do the party on holidays?”

-- It’s the same sort of question as we mentioned before –“I’ve to leave early on Friday” and it’s terrible.
+- As we mentioned before it’s the same sort of question –“I’ve to leave early on Friday”, and it’s terrible.
 People will think that you’re only concerned about holidays and partying and not much interested in doing actual work.
-The company hired you to give them better ROI and that’s the fact.
+But, the company hired you to give them better ROI, and that’s the fact.
 So, if you’re more concerned about how a party is like on holidays, not work, why do they want to be around in the company?

 9. “When do I get a raise?”

-- Only an insane person can ask this on the first day of new job.
+- Only an insane person can ask this on the first day of a new job.
 We’re saying this not to label you or scare you, but simply to warn you that don’t make obvious things more obvious.
-You join the company may be for other reasons than money.
-But money is a factor and you know it on the first day of job.
-So, it’s obvious that if you work here for some time you would get to know when you will get a raise.
-But asking this on the first day of job?
+You join the company maybe for other reasons than money.
+But money is a factor, and you know it on the first day of your job.
+So, it’s obvious that you will get to know when you will get a raise if you work here for some time.
+But asking this on the first day of the job?
 Who will do that?

-- Imagine you’re saying that and your employer is passing by.
+- Imagine you’re saying that, and your employer is passing by.
 What would s/he think about you?
-Before even doing any work you’re talking about raise!
+Before even doing any work, you’re talking about raise!
 S/he may think that the only thing you’re concerned about is money and nothing else.
 And employers don’t like that sort of employee.
-So, don’t ask this insane question on the first day of new job.
+So, don’t ask this insane question on the first day of your new job.

 10. “What are the extra benefits you get as an employee here?”

-- Why ask this question to a co-worker and even on the first day of job?
-When you join, you will be given a manual for company policies, you can read it through and if you have any question you can go to the HR person and ask about it, but please, not on the first day of job.
+- Why ask this question to a co-worker and even on the first day of the job?
+When you join, you will be given a manual for company policies, you can read it through, and if you have any questions, you can go to the HR person and ask about it, but please, not on the first day of the job.